 Roseville, MI 48066

 Akron, OH 44309

-2. Since we were building our own engine mounts, the easiest way to center the engine in the frame was to measure from the inside of the framerails to the center of the crankshaft.
-The engine should sit at a 6-degree angle, tilted rearward.
+2. Since we were building our own engine mounts, the easiest way to center the engine in t

-4. The bolt holes were measured using the corresponding bushing, and then marked and drilled.
+4. The bolt holes were measured using the corresponding bushing, and then marked and drill

-5. The sides of the mounts were rounded to clean up the appearance of the overall engine mount.
+5. The sides of the mounts were rounded to clean up the appearance of the overall engine m

 6. Here's a look at the three pieces that will become a motor mount.